kevinpmcc/email_events_stats/README.md

 Installation Instructions
 -------
-start by cloning this repository.
+Start by cloning this repository.
 In terminal or other Command line tool put in the below

 <code>git clone https://github.com/kevinpmcc/email_events_stats.git</code>